 Finding Help for Suboxone Misuse

 Many of the folks who end up with a Suboxone issue did not intend for it to happen.
-In many cases they did not seek the drug out to get high.
-Instead, just like all opioids, this drug was highly addictive and led to the later problems.
+In many cases, they did not seek the drug out to get high.
+Instead, just like all opioids, this drug was highly addictive and led to later problems.

 When a loved one does acquire a Suboxone use disorder they will begin to show symptoms of withdrawal.
 Learning what helps Suboxone withdrawal, and how to support them in recovery, can be a huge asset to your loved one.